danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 }
 ```

-If the API request above succeeds, the token is saved in our context.
-This will
+If the request above succeeds, the token will be saved in our api context, which
-make it available to all future API requests.
+makes it available to all future api requests.

 Now, let's retry some requests!
 Add this file to the `Api` folder: